 CIMarE hosts an annual technical conference, Mari-Tech.
 New research papers are presented, key note speakers address the current issues and panel discussions promote lively debates.
 There is also a large exhibit hall where companies supporting the marine field can display their products.

-This year's Mari-Tech was hosted by the Newfoundland and Labrador Branch in St. John's in May 2016.
-Next year's will be hosted by the St. Lawrence Branch and will be held in Montreal, April 20 - 21, 2017.
+This year's Mari-Tech was hosted by the St. Lawrence Branch in Montreal in April 2017.
+Next year's will be hosted by the Vancouver island Branch and will be held in Victoria, April 11 - 13, 2018.

 2017 Medal of Excellence